avaje/avaje-http/README.md

 ## Usage with Helidon Nima

-The annotation processor will generate controller classes implementing the Helidon HttpService interface, which we can use get all the services and register them with the Helidon `RoutingBuilder`.
+The annotation processor will generate controller classes implementing the Helidon HttpService interface, which we can use get all the services and register them with the Helidon `HttpRouting`.

 ```java
 var routes = BeanScope.builder().build().list(HttpService.class);